 - 2.1.1.
-This section of the Plan deals with separate topics, each one describing the relevant facts and issues.
-Planning policies are displayed in blue boxes, followed by Community Actions in green boxes.
+This section of the Plan deals with separate topics, each one describing the relevant facts and issues, concluding with proposed policies that are displayed in blue boxes, followed by Community Actions that are displayed in green boxes.
 Community Actions are not part of the statutory Plan however they can support policy implementation.
 The topics are:

 - Landscape and heritage

 - Countryside and environment

 - Housing and building

 - Traffic and parking

 - Business and tourism

-- Recreation, health and leisure
+- · Recreation, health and leisure

 - 2.1.2.
-The Parish Council will formally review the implementation of this Plan and review its policies at least every five years (see Section 4).
+The Parish Council will formally review the implementation of this Plan and consider reviewing its policies at least every five years. (see Section 4).

 - 2.1.3.
 The Parish Council welcomes proposals for sustainable development that comply with the policies in this Plan.